-This page contains a quickstart to help you get PostgREST up and running with Postgres Container Apps on Crunchy Bridge.
-We recommend you start with the quickstart to get an understanding of container apps.
+This quickstart guide will help you get PostgREST up and running with Container Apps on Crunchy Bridge.
+We recommend you start with the Container Apps Quickstart to get a general understanding of Container Apps.

 From the project: